alexdarbyshire/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

 ```bash
 echo "insert_token_here" | base64 -w 0
 ```
-Base64 is not encryption, it is an encoding type and is not secure, we should treat our base64 token in the same way we treat our plaintext token.
+Base64 is not encryption, it is an encoding type and is not secure.
+We should treat our base64 token in the same way we treat our plaintext token.

 Create a file called `secrets.yaml.example` with the following contents:
 ```yaml